Highlights

 Danmarks Tekniske Universitet (DTU)

-Sune Lehmann is a professor of Network- and Complexity Science at Technical University of Denmark Compute, as well as a professor of Social Data Science at SODAS.
-He researches social systems and applies machine learning to analyze behavior, mobility and networks.
+Sune Lehmann is a Professor of Network and Complexity Science at DTU Compute and a Professor of Social Data Science at the University of Copenhagen.
+He researches social systems and applies machine learning to analyze human behavior, mobility, and networks.

 Researchers